gregdaynes/hyde-page-css/README.md

 : only applies to `page.automatic_style`
 : will always use separate files for each css file included, useful for development with livereload.

+`automatic_inline_threshold`
+: only applies to `page.automatic_style`
+: if the css file is smaller than this threshold, it will be inlined in the page instead of linked.